-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5 Report-No.: 936/21209919/A

-Graphical representations of the volumetric flow rates over 24 measurement cycles indicate that all measured values taken during sampling deviate less than \pm 5 % from the nominal value (16.67 l/min).
-Moreover, the deviation of the daily averages from the nominal value is less than \pm 3 %.
+Graphical representations of the volumetric flow rates over 24 measurement cycles indicate that all measured values taken during sampling deviate less than $\pm$ 5 % from the nominal value (16.67 l/min).
+Moreover, the deviation of the daily averages from the nominal value is less than $\pm$ 3 %.

-All determined daily averages deviate less than \pm 3 %, all individual values less than \pm 5 % from the nominal value.
+All determined daily averages deviate less than $\pm$ 3 %, all individual values less than $\pm$ 5 % from the nominal value.